At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 And instantly the SD CARD was available to ESP32!

-FTDI worked from the first try, so it is now possible to power board only from HAT USB and program it with fujprog, just like ULX3S.
+FTDI worked on the first try, so it is now possible to power the board only from an HAT USB and program it with fujprog, just like ULX3S.

 On WROVER it is also possible to program board over WIFI, and WEBREPL and FTP are also working!